sajedur007/losetogain/content/_index.md

     Your body fat% is a key indicator of your good health.
 A high body fat% is not only undesirable, but it also puts you at a higher risk of lifestyle diseases.
 A body fat% of 15 or less is recommended for males while a body fat % of less than 25 is recommended for females.
 process:
-  title: How the total process Online coaching works Together?
+  title: How the total process Online Mentorship works Together?
   background_image: images/wave.svg
-  content: 'Here''s a simple explanation of how our coaching work.
+  content: 'Here''s a simple explanation of how our Mentorship work.
 These steps may
     vary from program to program. '
   process_step:
-  - name: Free Initial Call
+  - name: We get introduced.
-    content: Complete Enrolment form.
+    content: Complete the Enrolment Form.
 We will reach out & schedule a call with you.
 On the call, we will get to know you.
 We will discuss & understand your goals, lifestyle, diet & training history.
 We will treat you with utmost empathy & respect.
   - name: Enrolment
     content: 'After initial discussion with our coach.
 You can start your journey by completing payment.  '